Isolation critical graphs under multiple edge subdivision

 \subsection{Algorithmic aspects.}

-In 2025, Chen et al.~\cite{ChLWX25} gave a linear time algorithm for determining a minimum isolating set in a tree (among other interesting algorithmic results).
-On the other hand, a set $D$ is a unique isolating set in a tree $T$ if and only if each vertex $v \in D$ has at least two private edges $e,f$ such that $d_T(v,e) = d_T(v,f) = 1$ and $d_T(e,f) = 2$~\cite{sentUVED}.
-Therefore, once we compute any minimum isolating set of a tree $T$ in linear time, we can verify in linear time whether $T$ has a unique minimum isolating set which is a necessary condition for $T$ to be $(\iota,1)$-critical.
+In 2025, Chen et al.~\cite{ChLWX25} gave a linear time algorithm for determining a minimum isolating set of a tree (among other interesting algorithmic results).
+On the other hand, a set $D$ is a unique isolating set of a tree $T$ if and only if each vertex $v \in D$ has at least two private edges $e,f$ such that $d_T(v,e) = d_T(v,f) = 1$ and $d_T(e,f) = 2$~\cite{sentUVED}.
+Therefore, once we compute any minimum isolating set of a tree $T$ in linear time, we can verify in linear time whether $T$ has a unique $\iota(T)$-set, which is a necessary condition for $T$ to be $(\iota,1)$-critical.

-Suppose that $D$ is a unique isolating set of $T$.
-Since, for a given graph $G$ and three non-empty sets $A, B$ and $C$ that partition $V(G)$, we can verify in linear time whether $(A, B, C)$ is a critical tripartition of $G$ (keeping in mind Theorem~\ref{ThmABC}) we immediately obtain the following corollary.
+Suppose that $D$ is a unique minimum isolating set of $T$.
+Since, for a given graph $G$ and three non-empty sets $A, B$ and $C$ that partition $V(G)$, we can verify in linear time whether $(A, B, C)$ is a critical tripartition of $G$ (keeping in mind Theorem~\ref{thm-ABC}) we immediately obtain the following corollary.

-\begin{wn} Given an $n$-vertex tree $T$, it can be verified in linear time whether $G$ is $(\iota,1)$-critical or not. \end{wn}
+\begin{wn} Given an $n$-vertex tree $T$, it can be verified in linear time whether $T$ is $(\iota,1)$-critical or not. \end{wn}

-By the same arguments, for any $n$-vertex graph $G$, if we can enumerate all its minimum isolating sets in time $T(n)$, then we can verify in $O(T(n) \cdot n)$ time whether $G$ is $(\iota,1)$-critical.
-Recall that in 2008, Fomin et al.~\cite{FGPS08} gave an $O(1.7159^n)$ time algorithm for enumerating all minimal dominating sets in an $n$-vertex graph, thereby showing that the maximum number of minimal dominating sets in such a graph is at most $1.7159^n$.
+By the same arguments, for any $n$-vertex graph $G$, if we can enumerate all $\iota(G)$-sets in time $T(n)$, then we can verify in $O(T(n) \cdot n)$ time whether $G$ is $(\iota,1)$-critical.
+Recall that in 2008, Fomin et al.~\cite{FGPS08} gave an $O(1.7159^n)$ time algorithm for enumerating all minimal dominating sets of an $n$-vertex graph, thereby showing that the maximum number of minimal dominating sets of such a graph is at most $1.7159^n$.
 On the other hand, for several classes of graphs, there exist better upper bounds, see for example~\cite{BDMN26,CHHK13,CLL15}.
-To the best of our knowledge, there is no such general result for enumerating all minimal isolating sets.
+To the best of our knowledge, there is no such general result for enumerating all minimal isolating sets of a graph.